 The Company maintains its cash and cash equivalents at financial institutions insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per institution.
-However, as the account balances at certain institutions exceed the FDIC insurance coverage, there is a concentration of credit risk related to amounts in excess of such coverage.
+As of June 30, 2023 and December 31, 2022, the account balances at certain institutions exceeded the FDIC insurance coverage.